 European Patent Application

 Grant of a European Patent is based on the same substantive requirements and the same subject matter can be protected as has been discussed in the section about general information on patents.
-European patent applications are examined by the European Patent Officey (EPO) having its headquater in Munich.
+European patent applications are examined by the European Patent Office (EPO) having its headquater in Munich.

 A European patent application provides the advantage that by a single central proceeding, patent protection for the invention in all countries of the European Union and in additional countries can be achieved.
 Thereby, costs for translations and attorneys can be cut.